ameliabedelia/eukaryote-genome-annotation/de.NBI-genome-annotation-course.md

 *Please note!
 The commands given in these pages are examples and they assume that you make sure that the input and output files are where they should be.*
 *Some times you may have to copy files to your current directory or expand the example commands to include correct/full paths!*

 **Software containers:** many of the tools used in this exercise are pretty complex to install.
 In order to avoid having to install them on each computer we are going to use software *containers*.
 These are *portable* environments in which you can install an operating system, a program or many programs and then copy the whole thing to whichever computer you like to run the software.
 Popular solutions are Docker and **Singularity** (which we will use here).
-The way to run a tool inside a container os pretty straight-forward.
+The way to run a tool inside a container is pretty straight-forward:

 If you would run a command without container like this:
 `samtools sort -o rnaseq.sorted.bam rnaseq.bam`

 You would run the same command with a container like this: